May 9, 2019

 Those Indian students who parental or family income is less than Rs 4.5 Lakhs per annum are eligible to avail the benefits of this scheme for pursuing professional or technical courses in higher education institutions in India.
 The scheme applies to only on those educational institutions which have been accredited by the National Assessment and Accreditation Council (NAAC) of India, National Board of Accreditation (NBA), Institutions of National Importance or Central Funded Technical Institutions.
 Those institutions, such as medical colleges, which are not covered by the aforementioned accreditation organizations, require approval from their respective accreditation bodies.

 This scheme has been adopted by all scheduled banks in the country.
-The scheme also applies only on those loans which have been taken under model education loan scheme which is provided education loan up to Rs.
+The scheme also applies only to those loans that have been taken under the model education loan scheme which is provided education loan study abroad up to Rs.
 7.5 lakhs without any collateral security or third-party guarantee.
 The interest due during the moratorium period (the course period plus one more year) is borne by the government.

 Those students who wish to avail this scheme are required to show proof of their economic status.
 This can be obtained from an authorized public authority of the state government.
 If a student wishes to service the interest due during the moratorium period when the government is providing subsidy, he or she gets 1% concession on the interest rate.